Autofolding for Source Code Summarization: Problem Formulation

 Topic modelling typically follows the paradigm of Bayesian statistics.
 One first defines a probability distribution $P(\phi_1 \ldots \phi_K, \theta_1 \ldots \theta_D, \zB_1 \ldots \zB_D, \wB_1 \ldots \wB_D)$ that describes how the topics and documents would be distributed if all modelling assumptions were correct.
 Often the easiest way to describe such a model is to consider an algorithm that samples from it.
 In the case of a topic model, this will be an algorithm that samples documents.
 Then, when we receive a corpus of documents $\wB_1 \ldots \wB_D$, we infer topics for that corpus by computing the posterior distribution $P(\phi_1 \ldots \phi_K, \theta_1 \ldots \theta_D, \zB_1 \ldots \zB_D | \wB_1 \ldots \wB_D).$ The posterior distribution is the conditional distribution over the quantities we don't know, given the ones that we do; it is uniquely determined by the joint probabilistic model and the laws of probability.
 Given samples from the posterior distribution, we estimate each topic $\phi_k$ by averaging over the samples.

 TopicSum \cite{haghighi2009exploring} is a \emph{scoped} topic model that extends LDA to handle topics at multiple levels.
-In TopicSum, each topic can be one of three kinds: a probability distribution over words in the document, over the document collection and over background words.
-The intention is that the background topic models stop words, the document collection topic represents significant content and the document topic very specific document words.
+In TopicSum, each topic can be one of three kinds: a) a probability distribution over words that is local to a single document, b) a distribution over words that is local to a subcollection of related documents (such as all articles from the New York Times), c) a distribution over background words that is available to all documents in the corpus.
+The intention is that the background topic models stop words, the document subcollection topic represents significant content and the document topic very specific document words.

 We adapt TopicSum to source code by defining a set of scopes that are appropriate for program text.
 Specifically, in our model we consider five different kinds of topic: one topic $\phi_f$ for each file $f$, one topic $\phi_p$ for each software project $p$ and three background topics shared across projects.
-Although the model isn't aware of this, in practice we find that the three background topics correspond to common Java tokens ($\phi_{B_J}$), background doc comment tokens ($\phi_{B_D}$) and header comment tokens ($\phi_{B_H}$).
+Although the model isn't aware of this, in practice we find that the three background topics correspond to common Java tokens ($\phi_{B_J}$), common Javadoc comment tokens ($\phi_{B_D}$) and common header comment tokens ($\phi_{B_H}$).
 This model fits well into our summarization procedure because it separates out which tokens are characteristic of general Java code, of a specific project and of a specific file, so that when we generate the summary we can focus on preserving the file-specific tokens rather than the generic Java tokens.